Get SSDI for a Back Injury

 If you have a serious back injury, it might affect not only your ability to work in your current job, but your ability to take on new tasks in the future.
 Here’s what you need to know about back injuries and Social Security Disability Insurance.

-As serious and debilitating as back injuries can be, they’re also very hard to prove, and thus the SSA looks critically at applications claiming back injury.
-Descriptions of “chronic pain” in your paperwork can come across as very relative and possibly exaggerated.
+As serious and debilitating as back injuries can be, they’re also very hard to prove.
+The SSA looks critically at applications that claim back injury.
+Descriptions of “chronic pain” in your paperwork may come across as relative and possibly exaggerated.

-If you have a back injury that has kept you from working and you apply for SSDI, make sure to include as many specific medical details as possible, including the contact information and records of any doctors or hospitals that have treated you.
+If you have a back injury that has kept you from working and you apply for SSDI, make sure to include as many specific medical details as possible.
+Include the contact information and records of any doctors or hospitals that have treated you.

-Our Memphis SSDI lawyers work to put together a successful appeal for you and don’t receive anything unless you win benefits.
-Because the deadline to appeal passes quickly, don’t wait to contact us.
+Our Memphis SSDI lawyers put together a successful appeal for you and don’t receive anything unless you win benefits.
+You only have 60 days to appeal, so don’t wait to contact us.

 You can reach us online or call (901) 327-1212 to get started with a free conversation.